-And also to filter tap water, chlorine compounds are also added in the water.
-This process of adding chlorine in the tap water is also known as chlorination.
+And also to filter tap water, chlorine compounds are also added to the water.
+This process of adding chlorine to tap water is also known as chlorination.

 Due to the chlorination of tap water, there are sufficient Cl- ions (chloride ions) that act as free ions to conduct the electricity.

 Yes, rainwater conducts electricity because it contains impurities such as oxides of sulfur which are acidic in nature and they furnish H+ ions.
-And, these free ions will conduct electric current with their movement on applying a voltage across the rainwater.
+And these free ions will conduct electric current with their movement by applying a voltage across the rainwater.

-The conductivity of rainwater is directly proportional to the amount of dissolved salt into it.
-The more the salts present in the rainwater, the more will the free ions to conduct the electricity in it.
+The conductivity of rainwater is directly proportional to the amount of dissolved salt in it.
+The more salts present in the rainwater, the more will the free ions conduct the electricity in it.

-In some areas around the world, the death news of humans is heard due to electric current seeps into the water bodies.
+In some areas around the world, the death news of humans is heard due to electric currents seeping into the water bodies.

 Therefore, it is generally advised to avoid touching electrical appliances during the rainy season.
 As the electric sockets or wires can be wet and can give you a sudden electric shock.

-Cattles should not be tied to electric poles in the case of rain.
-It can be life-threating for animals.
+Cattle should not be tied to electric poles in the case of rain.
+It can be life-threatening for animals.

-As we know distilled water is a pure form of water.
-On the addition of impurities such as salts such as NaCl and any other salt compound in it, distilled water is turned into a salt solution.
+As we know, distilled water is a pure form of water.
+With the addition of impurities such as salts such as NaCl and any other salt compound in it, distilled water is turned into a salt solution.

 The salt present in the distilled water contains free ions that can move inside the liquid.
 If we put that water inside a container and apply a voltage across it, the electric current will flow through it.

 So, with the addition of impurities to the distilled water, we can make the distilled water conduct electricity.
-More the amount of salt present in the distilled water, the greater will be the conductivity of it.
+The more amount of salt present in the distilled water, the greater will be the conductivity of it.